Online payment gateways 101 – All you need to know

 • Identity morphing detection

-Cardstream pro tip: If you’re in the midst of choosing a payment gateway provider, start by checking that they’re PCI DSS-Level 1 compliant.
+Cardstream pro tip: If you’re in the midst of choosing a payment gateway provider in UK, start by checking that they’re PCI DSS-Level 1 compliant.
 Not only is this a legal requirement, it also provides peace of mind that your payment gateway won’t be penetrated.
 All of which has never been more important than today, with GDPR in full force – legislation that could land your company with hefty fines should a data breach occur.

 So that’s the basics of standard payment gateways.
 Now discover why our Cardstream solution is anything but business as usual…